 Morse Code and RTTY Keyer

-Mortty is a Do-It-Yourself construction project that provides a miniature enclosure and a computing platform for K0SM’s TinyFSK RTTY Keyer software or K3NG’s CW Keyer software.
-It optionally can be configured to run W1HKJ’s nanoIO software using fldigi.
+Morttyv4 is a fully assembled and tested keying solution that provides a miniature enclosure and a computing platform for three freeware keying programs: K0SM’s TinyFSK RTTY Keyer, K3NG’s CW Keyer, or W1HKJ’s nanoIO dual mode program.

 - Rugged RFI-resistant metal enclosure